DBA-MdAnasMiah/Database-Administration-SQL/Performace Tuning/QueryStore/QueryStoreSetup.md

 ```

-Step 3: You can remove a sppecific query from queryStore to cleanup(optional) or exetuion plan or statistices for a plan
+Step 3: You can remove a specific query from queryStore to cleanup(optional) or execution plan or statistics for a plan

 ```sql
 -- Remove a specific query from query store history